-Uphold official secret act, Army Chief charges officers
+Uphold official secret act, army chief charges officers

 “To this end, you must be computer literate and proficient in the use of internet facilities and be capable of performing cloud computing and other related clerical aspect of these emerging technologies.”

-The Army Chief said that it is only through such commitment, focus and dedication that the Chief Clerks can cope with ongoing transformation in the Nigerian Army and which he desires to achieve in the attainment of his vision.
+The army chief said it is only through such commitment, focus and dedication that the chief clerks can cope with ongoing transformation in the Nigerian Army and which he desires to achieve in the attainment of his vision.

-He admonished the Chief Clerks to desist from fraudulent practices such as falsification of documents and signatures, late and non rendition of returns, unauthorized publication and dissemination and disclosure of classified information to the press.
+He admonished the chief clerks to desist from fraudulent practices such as falsification of documents and signatures, late and non-rendition of returns, unauthorised publication and dissemination and disclosure of classified information to the press.

-He said: “it is therefore important that as chief clerks, you must serve the Nigerian Army with utmost honesty, sincerity and with God fearing mindset.
-You must therefore ensure uprightness, guided by good morals and values so as to remain relevant in the effective functioning of your respective corps, formation or unit.”
+He said: “it is, therefore, important that as chief clerks, you must serve the Nigerian Army with utmost honesty, sincerity and with God fearing mindset.
+You must ensure uprightness, guided by good morals and values to remain relevant in the effective functioning of your respective corps, formation or unit.”

-Earlier the General Officer Commanding (GOC) 81 Division, Major General Lawrence Fejokwu said the convention was very unique due to the fact that the training package for this year’s was carefully selected to address contemporary clerical challenges.
+Earlier, General Officer Commanding (GOC) 81 Division, Major General Lawrence Fejokwu, said the convention was unique due to the fact that the training package was carefully selected to address contemporary clerical challenges.

-He said that the Chief Clerks at all level are very important for the day to day functioning of the force, adding that the roles of Chief Clerks in every formation and units of the Nigerian Army cannot be over emphasized.

-His words; “Chief clerks are expected to be robust, endowed with quick thinking, analytical and armed with problems solving skills and foresight.
-Only in this way can chief clerks contribute to the optima functioning of formation and units in the Nigerian Army.”

 Leave a Reply